Atlanta Catastrophic Accident Lawyer

 The spinal cord is a complex area of the body and is responsible for sending signals to and from the brain and other parts of the body.
 That’s why a spinal cord injury can result in life-long injuries, countless surgeries, high medical expenses, and sometimes even paralysis.

-When a limb is severed from the body due to an accident or medical necessity, the change to the person’s life is massive.
-Their ability to care for themselves and their loved ones is severely hampered, and mental health issues often become a problem in amputees’ lives.
+When a limb is severed from the body due to an accident or medical necessity, the change in the person’s life is massive.
+Amputations make the ability to care for themselves and their loved ones severely hampered, and mental health issues often become a problem in amputees’ lives.

 There’s also an added emotional component to this type of severe disfigurement.

 Burns typically occur in four levels of severity, with fourth-degree burns being the most severe.
 Third- and fourth-degree burns are considered catastrophic injuries as the body’s tissues and muscles are affected by the burns.
 Treatments for severe burns are a long and extremely painful process involving skin grafts.

 Burn injuries aren’t always just from fire.
 Thermal burns, road rash burns, electrical burns, and even chemical burns can lead to severe bodily damage.

 Internal Organ Damage

 Vital organs have some big responsibilities in our bodies, and the effects can be devastating when they’re damaged.
 Internal bleeding can occur, which could mean multiple invasive surgeries and a long recovery time.

 There can also be permanent damage to organs like the lungs, kidneys, liver, or other organs, leading to reduced functionality of the organ and life-long medical issues.